First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

 To learn, to connect, to build that relationship in their own way.

-But as a rule:
+But here’s the rule:

 Parenthood is a team effort.